By Joshua Stern, Divorce and Family Law Attorney

 Pre- and postnuptial agreements prevent the commingling of wealth by clearly defining each partner’s property and assets.
 I recommend that anyone bringing substantial assets or property into a marriage work with a high net worth divorce attorney in order to protect their wealth.
 These provisions allow you to avoid the complex challenges my clients have recently faced with the stocks and home they brought into their respective marriages.

-Contact Our High Net Worth Divorce Lawyers in Evanston, Chicago and Lake Forest
+Contact Our High Net Worth Divorce Lawyers in Evanston, Chicago, Lake Forest and Oak Brook

 If you brought significant wealth into your marriage, Stern Perkoski Mendez can help you carefully determine the assets you should receive in divorce.
 We can also help you create a prenuptial or postnuptial agreement.